-Do you remember that time when there was a canned pumpkin shortage and we all needed to find pumpkin puree substitutes for our fall baking?
+Do you remember that time when there was a canned pumpkin shortage and we all needed to find pumpkin purée substitutes for our fall baking?
 Those were dark times, friend, but you might be surprised to learn that there are a lot of vegetables that can be substituted for pumpkin in baking—and you won’t even miss it.

 Pumpkin pies, pumpkin bars, pumpkin bread—how can you substitute the pumpkin when they have pumpkin in the name?!
 The truth is, pumpkin itself has a very mild, earthy flavor; it’s the pumpkin spices we add to baked goods that we associate with pumpkin flavor, not the actual vegetable.

-This means you can substitute vegetables with similar color, texture, and flavor, add that signature pumpkin spice blend, and the result will taste so similar, no one will guess that you didn’t use pumpkin puree.
+Oh, and Libby’s Pure Pumpkin Isn’t Even Made With Pumpkin!
 It’s made with Dickinson squash, which is more closely related to butternut squash than pumpkin.
 Shocker!
-Other brands of canned pumpkin puree also commonly use other winter squashes or even blends of a few different varieties.
-If you can’t find pumpkin puree at the grocery store, you’re totally fine swapping in a can of butternut squash or any of the other pumpkin substitutes listed below.
+Other brands of canned pumpkin purée also commonly use other winter squashes or even blends of a few different varieties.
+If you can’t find pumpkin purée at the grocery store, you’re totally fine swapping in a can of butternut squash or any of the other pumpkin substitutes listed below.

-Luckily, if you’re in need of a substitute for pumpkin puree, you have plenty of options!
+Luckily, if you’re in need of a substitute for pumpkin purée, you have plenty of options!
 What you’re looking for is another vegetable that will match the taste, texture, and color.

 Butternut squash is best if you need a substitute for pumpkin, but acorn squash will do in a pinch, although the color of your baked goods will be a bit paler.
 You can also use Hubbard squash, kabocha, or buttercup squash.

-Yes, sweet potato puree works as a one-to-one substitute for pumpkin puree.
+Yes, sweet potato purée works as a one-to-one substitute for pumpkin purée.
 You can even make the swap in your favorite pumpkin pie recipe!

-Yep, fresh pie pumpkins—also known as sugar pumpkins—can be used as a substitute for canned pumpkin puree.
+Yep, fresh pie pumpkins—also known as sugar pumpkins—can be used as a substitute for canned pumpkin purée.
 Don’t use the big pumpkins used for carving and decorating—they’re not cultivated for flavor.
 Cut the pumpkin in half, scoop out the seeds and pulp, then cover the cut sides with foil.
 Bake, cut side up, for about an hour at 325ºF, or until tender.
-Cool, scoop the flesh from the shell, and puree the flesh in a blender or food processor.
+Cool, scoop the flesh from the shell, and purée the flesh in a blender or food processor.

 Kind of!
 You can substitute carrots in a cake, bread, or muffin recipe, but you’re going to notice the difference in a pie.
 That said, carrot pie is definitely a thing, just know that it doesn’t taste quite the same as pumpkin pie!

 Only use pumpkin pie filling in recipes that specifically call for it.
-Pumpkin pie filling (or pumpkin pie mix) is already seasoned and sweetened, so it will throw off the taste of your recipe if you use it in place of pumpkin puree.
+Pumpkin pie filling (or pumpkin pie mix) is already seasoned and sweetened, so it will throw off the taste of your recipe if you use it in place of pumpkin purée.